Quin-iPhone/FinalSetMedicApp/README.md

 **Services Offered**:

 1. **On-Set Medical Support**: Immediate medical assistance during filming.
-2. **Emergency Response**: Rapid response to medical emergencies on set.
-3. **Health and Safety Training**: Training sessions for cast and crew on health and safety protocols.
+2. **Health and Safety Training**: Training sessions for cast and crew on health and safety protocols.
 4. **Medical Equipment Supply**: Provision of necessary medical equipment for on-set use.
 5. **Consultation Services**: Expert advice on health and safety planning for productions.